CSIRO-enviro-informatics/magda-config-kn/README.md

 #### 2. Access using google chrome

-If use google chrome, please use incognito window /tab to access the URL to avoid being redirected to HTTPS url (which is not available)
+If use google chrome, please use incognito window /tab to access the URL to avoid being redirected to HTTPS url (which is not available if you did supply certificate secret)

 Es search test access URL:
 http://staging-test-es.knowledgenet.co/datasets38/_search